Skip to marketing content

 When it is used:

-Used throughout source review and again at final owner approval.
+Used throughout source review and again at final admin approval.

 What it is not: